mbdeaton/MNRThickDiskPaper/README.md

 * quick overview of MNR (particularly Malkus's conclusions) and the physical scenarios that could produce it
-* present new, improved disks: a family of parameterized, hierarchical models
+* present new, improved disks: a family of parameterized models
-* defend the new models by comparing to hydro simulations (from Foucart and Fernandez)
+* defend the new models by comparing to hydro simulations (from Foucart and Fernandez), and giving reasons why isentropic and constant angular momentum disks provide a good bracket opposite the thin disk model
-* give formulation for calculating neutrino self-interaction potential via ray tracing (instead of analytically as in Malkus's work)
+* give formulation for calculating neutrino self-interaction potential via ray tracing (instead of analytically as in Malkus's work), and reference the ray tracing methods paper (git repo: PprRayTracingMethods) for ray tracing bits.
-* present results from each model
+* present results from the model
+* if the model can't be made to present either of the MNR phenomena, then analyze it hierarchically by each of the physical effects detailed above

 ### Build Instructions
 Compile the paper with the usual pdflatex sequence: